 STEP 2: BOOK YOUR APPOINTMENT ONLINE WITH THE CONSULATE IN YOUR JURISDICTION (your home or school)

-Appointment scheduling advice: Pick an appointment for 2-3 weeks after you submit your campus France application.
-You may find that the appointment calendar appears all booked up until late in August.
-Do not panic!
-We recommend 1) book the earliest appointment you can find; 2) then keep checking the system everyday to see if other earlier appointments open up and grab that; 3) but then don’t forget to cancel the other appointment you made.
+Appointment scheduling advice: If you find that the appointment calendar appears all booked up until too close to your departure date, do not panic!
+We recommend 1) book the earliest appointment you can find; 2) then check the calendar everyday to see if earlier appointments open up and grab that; 3) but then don’t forget to cancel the other appointment you made.
 Appointments do open up and students in the past have been able to get their visa in time.

 Locations of the French consulates in the U.S.:

 Consulates of France are located in: Atlanta, Boston, Chicago, Houston, Los Angeles, Miami, New Orleans, New York, San Francisco, and Washington, D.C.

 REMINDER: In order for us to send you the documents you need for your visa appointment at the consulate, we need to receive your Tentative Course of Study document to determine which university you will be attending.
 The sooner you can send it to us, the sooner you will be able to have your appointment at the consulate.

 STEP 3.
 PREPARE FOR YOUR MEETING AT THE CONSULATE